ksonnet/ksonnet-lib/README.md

 * `ksonnet.beta.2/k.libsonnet`: higher-level abstractions and methods
   to help create complex Kubernetes objects out of smaller objects

 `k.libsonnet` is built on top of a utility library, `k8s.libsonnet`, that is generated directly from the OpenAPI definition.

 ## Mixins

 Mixins are a core feature of **ksonnet**.
 Conceptually, they provide dynamic inheritance, at runtime instead of compile time, which lets you combine them freely to modify objects or create new ones.

 **ksonnet** ships with a large library of built-in mixins, or you can write your own custom mixins.
-The [tutorial](/docs/TUTORIAL.md) shows you how to create a custom mixin that you can then easily add as a Sidecar container to your Kubernetes cluster.
+The [tutorial][tutorial] shows you how to create a custom mixin that you can then easily add as a Sidecar container to your Kubernetes cluster.

 ## Contributing